herbertjkelly/MXNetDemoPre/DLWorkshopPre-Requisits.md

 **Congratulations, you have just run your first MXnet code and your your EC2 environment is ready to go!**
 > Thanks to Steve Turner (https://github.com/spturner) for the original content.
+> Big thanks to Sunil Mallya (https://github.com/sunilmallya) for the original MXNet tutorial on Twitch.